g-wn/honeybadger_challenge/README.md

 ## 3. Send a POST request:

+- Be sure to re-start your Express server after modifying the .env file.
 - With the Express server running:

   - Use Postman (or your favorite alternative) to send two POST requests, one with each of the following JSON bodies: